 No One Likes the Cold

-Some say that there are two kinds of people in this world: those who hate the cold, and those that lie to themselves.
-When you consider how many people have touted the benefits of cold water therapy, you’d think more people would be trying it out for themselves.
-However, The Cold in itself is a hard sell while the very idea of being warm and cozy lulls us into lazy complacency.
-No one really likes being cold, which pushes cold water therapy to the fringes.
-So that’s where Tummo comes in as a tool to train you to build internal heat and hence endure the cold.
+Some say that there are two kinds of people in this world: those who hate the cold, and those that are lying to themselves.
+All jokes aside, when you consider how many people have touted the benefits of cold water therapy, you’d think more people would be trying it out for themselves.
+However, The Cold by itself is a really hard sell while the very idea of being warm and cozy lulls us into lazy comfy complacency.
+No one really likes being cold, which is part of what pushes cold water therapy to the fringes and that is where Tummo comes in as a tool to train you to build internal heat and hence endure the cold.
 Full disclosure here: I’m still discovering Tummo and will be experimenting with it this winter season.

 This 12 minute video is good example of Tummo yoga with very clear instruction on how to breathe, hold your breath, and ultimately increase your body temperature.